 Once you have walked on the beach a few times, most of the local “beach boys” will recognize you, realize that you are uninterested in their trips and leave you alone.

 If in the unlikely case, someone is being inappropriate or threatening with their requests, ask for their name, and then let them know that you will be reporting them to the main Kenyan Wildlife Services Office in Turtle Bay.

 Please, talk to the Noma guides for more support, if you do come across an uncomfortable situation.
 We have familiarity with most of the operators on the beaches and can make sure that there is no continued disturbance.

 Your main and recommended source of connection will be on your personal wifi hotspot that we will provide for you.
 There is wifi in the villas, however with Watamu being on a coastal peninsular, every once in a whole there might be a short drop out.
 That's why

 As digital nomads ourselves, we know how important it is to our community to change up their working environments.

-This is why, we have multiple spaces to working from around the property, including the co-working space, the restaurant, Lichthaus bar.
+This is why, we have multiple spaces to working from around the property that you can work from.

 Be prepared to make your co-workers jealous of the zoom backdrops!

-The apartments also have table areas outside so that in case you needed some privacy on a work call.
+The villas also have table areas outside so that in case you needed some privacy on a work call.

 As mentioned previously, We will be providing you with a Kenyan sim card preloaded with data so that if any power or wifi emergencies occur, you can stay connected.